4StepstotacklingtheGrammarCloze 1

 Step 4: Read the passage again after you have filled in all your answers.

 This is to check whether the answers make sense and are coherent with the rest of the passage.
-Make sure to check the tenses (Present/ Past) and agreement (Singular/Plural) for answers that require such clues e.g. is, are, was, were, have, etc.
+Make sure to check the tenses (Present/ Past) and agreement (Singular/Plural) for answers that require such clues e.g. Is, are, was, were, have, etc.

 I hope you find the tips in this post useful in tackling Grammar Cloze.
 I wish you all the best in your revision and if at any point you find yourself wanting to give up, remember that Helen Hayes (a famous actress who was one of 12 people who have won an Emmy, a Grammy, an Oscar and a Tony Award!) once said, ‘The expert at anything was once a beginner.’
 Keep on trying and good luck for the SA2s!